-In the Securities market, NCC and the defaulting CM having total net obligations in cash/securities fully or partially uncovered by collateral, execute NCC's REPO trades and/or loan agreements.
-To perform obligations to the non-defaulting CM, NCC uses free own cash and/or own securities, and if these are insufficient, it executes the REPO trades and/or Loan Agreements with CMs.
+In the Securities market, NCC and the defaulting CM having total net obligations in cash/securities fully or partially uncovered by collateral, execute NCC's REPO trades.
+To perform obligations to the non-defaulting CM, NCC uses free own cash and if these are insufficient, it executes the REPO trades and/or buy-sell deals with securities with CMs.

-In the FX market and Precious metals market, in case of partial or full nonperformance by CM of its total net obligations in relevant currency / relevant precious metal, the 2nd type additional session is held.
-During this session the buy and sell trades in foreign currency / precious metals, including swap trades, swap contracts and futures contracts are executed between the defaulting CM and NCC without submitting orders.
-To perform its obligations to the nondefaulting CM, NCC uses free own cash / precious metals, and if these are insufficient, it executes swap trades in the following sequence: with the authorized trading participants (except CBR), with CBR, and with the nondefaulting CMs.
+In the FX & Precious Metals market, in case of partial or full non-performance by CM of its total net obligations in relevant currency / precious metalduring this clearing session the buy and sell trades in foreign currency / precious metals, including swap trades and futures contracts are executed between the CM NCC defaulting and without submitting orders.
+To perform obligations to the non-defaulting CM, NCC uses free own cash and if these are insufficient, it executes swap trades.